sbstjn/serverless-analytics/README.md

 ## Deployment

-Running `yarn deploy` will trigger a default [serverless](https://serverless.com) deployment.
-After the output of the CloudFormation Stack is available, the included static websites will be generated *(Using the hostname from the stack output)* and uploaded to the configured S3 buckets.
-As the final step, the deploy process will display the URL of the example website and data dashboard:
+Running `yarn deploy` will trigger a [serverless](https://serverless.com) deployment.
+After the output of the CloudFormation Stack is available, the included static websites will be generated *(using the hostname from the stack output)* and uploaded to the configured S3 buckets.
+As the final step, the deploy process will display the URL of the example website and dashboard:

 ```bash
 # Install dependencies